Professional/Certified - Special Education - Educational Diagnostician

 Major Responsibilities and Duties:

-Receive student referrals and implement the appraisal process.
+Receive student referrals and implement the assessment and evaluation process.

 Select and administer formal and informal assessments to determine student eligibility for special education services according to federal and Texas Education Agency regulations.

-collect and organize relevant assessment data from student’s cumulative folder, classroom teachers(s), principal, support staff, parents, and outside resource people.
+Collect and organize relevant data/information from student’s cumulative folder, classroom teachers(s), principal, support staff, parents, and outside agencies.

 Participate in the Admission, Review, and Dismissal (ARD) Committee to assist with interpretation of assessment data, appropriate placement, and development of Individual Education Plans (IEP) for students according to district procedures.